 One way to improve employee retention is through the use of regular Employee Pulse Surveys.
 By conducting regular pulse surveys, you can ensure that you have a constant understanding of how your employees feel about their work.

-This will help you to address any potential retention issues before they become a major problem or spiral into quiet quitting.
+This will help you address any potential retention issues before they become a major problem or spiral into quiet quitting.
 Additionally, pulse surveys can help to improve employee engagement and job satisfaction, which can lead to improved retention rates.

-You can also use tools like Blink’s Frontline Intelligence feature to collect and analyze key employee engagement data and metrics, helping you to understand exactly where your healthcare workforce is feeling unengaged and unsatisfied.
+You can also use tools like Blink’s Frontline Intelligence feature to collect and analyze critical employee engagement data and metrics, helping you to understand exactly where your healthcare workforce is feeling unengaged and unsatisfied.

 Making it happen